-Background

-Under the Federal Tort Claims Act (FTCA), private parties may sue the federal government for certain negligent or wrongful acts or omissions of its employees who were acting within the scope of their official duties at the time of the tort.
-The United States may be liable for its employee's torts to the same extent as an individual would be in similar circumstances; and such claims may result in the federal government paying monetary damages to a claimant.
+Background Under the Federal Tort Claims Act (FTCA), private parties may sue the federal government for certain negligent or wrongful acts or omissions of its employees who were acting within the scope of their official duties at the time of the tort.
+The United States may be liable for its employees' torts to the same extent as an individual would be in similar circumstances; and such claims may result in the federal government paying monetary damages to a claimant.

-The General Counsel (GC) of the Court Services and Offender Supervision Agency (CSOSA or Agency) has been delegated authority to discharge duties for both the Pretrial Services Agency (PSA or Agency) and CSOSA under the FTCA, pursuant to 28 U.S.C. § 2672.
+The Office of General Counsel (OGC) of the Court Services and Offender Supervision Agency (CSOSA) has been delegated authority to discharge certain duties for both the Pretrial Services Agency (PSA) and CSOSA (collectively, the Agency) under the FTCA, pursuant to 28 U.S.C. § 2672.